 Census takers are hired from your area, and their goal is to help you and everyone in your home be counted in the 2020 Census.
 If the census taker who visits your home does not speak your language, you may request a return visit from a census taker who does speak your language.

 If you respond online or by phone today, a census taker is less likely to have to visit your home to collect your response.

-If someone visits your home to collect information for the 2020 Census, check to make sure that they have a valid ID badge, with their photograph, a U.S. Department of Commerce watermark, and an expiration date.
+If someone visits your home this year to collect information for the 2020 Census, check to make sure they have a valid ID badge with their photograph, a U.S. Department of Commerce watermark, and an expiration date.
 Census workers may also carry Census Bureau bags and other equipment with the Census Bureau logo.